CMB-S4/s4mapbasedsims/202211_LAT_foregrounds_extragalactic_cmb/README.md

 Foregrounds and CMB for CMB-S4
 ==============================

-Released on 21 November 2022 by @zonca
+## Updates

+* all `synchrotron` and all combined maps regenerated on 25 February 2023 with PySM 3.4.0b7
+* `dust_low`, `dust`, all `synchrotron` and all combined maps regenerated on 17 February 2023 with PySM 3.4.0b6
 * `dust_high`, `radio` and all combined maps regenerated on 3 December 2022 with PySM 3.4.0b5
-* `dust_low`, `dust`, all `synchrotron` and all combined maps regenerated on 17 February 2023 with PySM 3.4.0b6
+* first released on 21 November 2022

 ## Instrument properties